 For release at 2 p.m.
-EST
+EDT

-February 1, 2017
+May 3, 2017

-Information received since the Federal Open Market Committee met in December indicates that the labor market has continued to strengthen and that economic activity has continued to expand at a moderate pace.
-Job gains remained solid and the unemployment rate stayed near its recent low.
-Household spending has continued to rise moderately while business fixed investment has remained soft.
-Measures of consumer and business sentiment have improved of late.
-Inflation increased in recent quarters but is still below the Committee's 2 percent longer-run objective.
-Market-based measures of inflation compensation remain low; most survey-based measures of longer-term inflation expectations are little changed, on balance.
+Information received since the Federal Open Market Committee met in March indicates that the labor market has continued to strengthen even as growth in economic activity slowed.
+Job gains were solid, on average, in recent months, and the unemployment rate declined.
+Household spending rose only modestly, but the fundamentals underpinning the continued growth of consumption remained solid.
+Business fixed investment firmed.
+Inflation measured on a 12-month basis recently has been running close to the Committee's 2 percent longer-run objective.
+Excluding energy and food, consumer prices declined in March and inflation continued to run somewhat below 2 percent.
+Market-based measures of inflation compensation remain low; survey-based measures of longer-term inflation expectations are little changed, on balance.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace, labor market conditions will strengthen somewhat further, and inflation will rise to 2 percent over the medium term.
+The Committee views the slowing in growth during the first quarter as likely to be transitory and continues to expect that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace, labor market conditions will strengthen somewhat further, and inflation will stabilize around 2 percent over the medium term.
 Near-term risks to the economic outlook appear roughly balanced.
 The Committee continues to closely monitor inflation indicators and global economic and financial developments.

-In view of realized and expected labor market conditions and inflation, the Committee decided to maintain the target range for the federal funds rate at 1/2 to 3/4 percent.
-The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labor market conditions and a return to 2 percent inflation.
+In view of realized and expected labor market conditions and inflation, the Committee decided to maintain the target range for the federal funds rate at 3/4 to 1 percent.
+The stance of monetary policy remains accommodative, thereby supporting some further strengthening in labor market conditions and a sustained return to 2 percent inflation.

-In determining the timing and size of future adjustments to the target range for the federal funds rate, the Committee will assess realized and expected economic conditions relative to its objectives of maximum employment and 2 percent inflation.
+In determining the timing and size of future adjustments to the target range for the federal (more)

+funds rate, the Committee will assess realized and expected economic conditions relative to its objectives of maximum employment and 2 percent inflation.
 This assessment will take into account a wide range of information, including measures of labor market conditions, indicators of inflation pressures and inflation expectations, and readings on financial and international developments.
-In light of the current shortfall of inflation from 2 percent, the Committee will carefully monitor actual and expected progress toward its inflation goal.
-The Committee expects that economic conditions will evolve in a manner that will warrant only gradual increases in the federal funds rate; the federal funds rate is likely to remain, for some time, below levels that are expected to prevail in the longer run.
+The Committee will carefully monitor actual and expected inflation developments relative to its symmetric inflation goal.
+The Committee expects that economic conditions will evolve in a manner that will warrant gradual increases in the federal funds rate; the federal funds rate is likely to remain, for some time, below levels that are expected to prevail in the longer run.
 However, the actual path of the federal funds rate will depend on the economic outlook as informed by incoming data.